dmiz-1/Aneurisma/README.md

 60."⋃" organizes memory from smallest to largest <br>
 61."⋂" organizes memory from largest to smallest <br>
 62."⫏x'y..." set memory to a list (split items with ') <br>
-63."⩤x" set memory to get item x of memory(use ⨹ for lastitem and ⨺ for first item) <br>
+63."⩤x" set memory to get row x of list memory <br>
-64."⩥x'y" set memory to replace item x in list memory <br>
+64."⩥x" set memory to get column x of list memory <br>
 65."⨲x" remove item x of list memory <br>
 66."⪫x" set memory to index of x of list memory <br>
 67."⩨x'y" set memory to item x of row y <br>
+68."⨪x'y" set memory to replace item x in list memory <br>

 The replacers are: <br>
 1.Δ  - The memory value <br>